Tips on Preparing For the New Year

 One thing that could significantly improve your year is making sure you’re in a space that you love and that feels like home.
 Even if you don’t love your whole home, try to create a space within it that’s inherently yours.
 That doesn’t mean you need to move or buy any big-ticket items.
-This could be something as simple as DIYing some new decor or finding a couple budget-friendly pieces to make the place feel more cozy.
+This could be something as simple as DIYing some new decor or finding a couple of budget-friendly pieces to make the place feel cozier.

 Whether you’re in a house or apartment, whether you’re working from home alone or have kids in the house virtually learning, or whether you have roommates or your own space, there are ways to create a safe space to have downtime and relieve stress.
 Here are some tips to get you there.

 - Consider repurposing a room to make it into a place that makes you feel relaxed.
 Do you have a room in your home that just isn’t cutting it?
 Maybe you have a large room with some extra space.
 Maybe you have a catch-all room that’s desperate for a makeover.
 Whatever the case, try taking that area and repurposing it into a space that you actually want to use.

 - Soothing music or smells can help create a sense of calm.
 You don’t need anything fancy for this one, but bring your phone or computer or whatever device plays music with you into your safe haven and put on some soothing music.
 Pair that with a candle in your favorite scent or even a room spray in a comforting smell and set the scene for relaxation.

 - Understand the importance of taking time for yourself.
 This one is vital.
 You need the time and space to recharge so that you’re your best self.
 That means taking a beat from time to time to sit down and relax and let your stresses wash away.
 Your safe space in your home is the perfect place to allow you to do that.